TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/Index.rst

 TYPO3 CMS comes with some default settings, which are defined in file :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`.

-This is the base configuration, the other files like :file:`LocalConfiguration.php` just overlay it.
+This is the base configuration, the other files like :file:`config/system/settings.php` just overlay it.

 Here is an extract of that file: